siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 One further note: Due to the way g2core plans motion in real-time, if the gcode commands request moves of very brief duration, and the serial buffer isn't kept full enough of moves, then there will be a noticeable degradation in velocity and in some configurations the machine will exhibit a noticeable "stutter" as it executes each move on it's own or in small groups.

-## Resyncing

-If the host somehow loses responses the line count could potentially get out of sync.
-We have only seen this in two cases - on where the host's internal program flow was dropping responses, and once when there was a bug in the g2core USB the prevented occasional USB packets from getting through (this was fixed).
-In any case, a belt and suspenders approach is for the host to time out responses, and examine the last received buffer count to re-sync.

-The number of line buffers available is returned as the third (last) number in the `{r:...}` response footer, and can also be queried by sending an `{rx:n}` command.
-You will never see more than 7, because the command being processed is one of the 8.
-However, in normal operation the host will not use the available lines count, as this is only necessary to handle some exceptional cases.

-The buffer count can be tested this way, but realize that the only truly accurate count will be if the job has stalled.